Troubleshooting

 }

 Traces can be a little hard to grasp initially since Plutus -- and therefore Aiken -- is a purely functional execution engine.
-There's therefore no statements in a compiled program.
-There's only expressions.
+There's no statements in a compiled program.
+There only are expressions.
 A trace will be collected if it is evaluated by the virtual machine.
-There are two common ways to capture traces in Aiken: when running tests via aiken check or when simulating a transaction using aiken tx simulate.
-In both cases, traces captured during evaluation will be printed on screen.
+There are two common ways to capture traces in Aiken: when running tests via aiken check

 For example, in the following program: